nickneusch/PersonalProjects/README.md

 Big10 Basketball Dashboard: [https://public.tableau.com/app/profile/nicholas.neuschwander/viz/BIG10Dashboard/BIG10TeamDash]

 Descrition: This Dashboard provides analytical insight to the 2023-2024 season of Big10 Basketball.
 The filters are adjustable by team(s) and season(s).
-Data is able to be filtered by any (or multiple) of the past 10 seasons and any (or multiple) of the Big10 teams, including the new, former Pac12 additions.
+Data is able to be filtered by any (or multiple) of the past 10 seasons and any (or multiple) of the Big10 teams, including the new Pac12 additions.